-It was harder to find neighborhood hardware stores but there was one on Lombard, run by a Chinese family, that mixed in household goods and a couple aisles of Asian food.
+It was tougher to find neighborhood hardware stores, but there was one on Lombard, run by a Chinese family, that mixed in household goods and a couple aisles of Asian food.

-It was Friday morning, a glistening bright day in the city for February, though they'd gotten a foot of snow overnight at Tahoe.
+It was Friday morning, an unusually perfect day in the city for February, though they'd gotten a foot of snow overnight at Tahoe.